ZXVentures/react-native-async-image-animated/README.md

 Simple cross-platform asynchronous image component for React Native 🙌🏻 with a few animation options.
 Displays a placeholder color while the image loads from the network.

+Source is available in the `AsyncImageAnimated/src` directory. 🙂

 ## Exports

 * `AsyncImageAnimated`: Asynchronous image component